teodorrd27/rill/README.md

 # Build the Docker image
 bun docker:build

-# Run the container - when you hit ctrl+c, container will be stopped and removed
+# Run the container - when you hit ctrl+c, container will be stopped and removed, so you can run the command again and again.
 bun docker:start
 ```